cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 With the `imagesCount` field you can filter organizers by their number of images.

 > This field can only be used to filter on organizers.
-To filter events and places by their number of images (mediaObjects), the field `mediaObjectsCount` should be used.
+To filter events and places by their number of images (mediaObjects), the field `mediaObjectsCount` must be used.

 **Applicable on endpoints**